On the surface, romance can seem like an easy genre to write in. However, knowing how to write a compelling romance novel takes skill and practice.

-There are many readers who live for a good, dramatic love story that focuses on love.
+Many readers live for a good, dramatic story that focuses on love.

 But, fans of other genres want some romance too.
 This is where you can consider writing in a subgenre of romance.
-Romantic plot lines can be weaved into almost any other type of story, but the most popular romance subgenres are:
+You can weave romantic plot lines into almost any other type of story, but the most popular romance subgenres are:

 - Supernatural or paranormal

 If you’ve been thinking that your idea isn’t appropriate for a romance, you’re probably wrong.
-Even if fantasy or thriller or the supernatural is where your heart is, you can always incorporate romance.
+Even if fantasy, thriller, or the supernatural is where your heart is, you can always incorporate romance.

 The amount of emphasis you put on the romance is up to you.
 It can be subtle or it can be a focal point throughout the plot.
-In fact, it is advisable that you add at least a small amount of romantic tension to any novel.
+You should add at least a small amount of romantic tension to any novel.